ionutrogojan/synfo/readme.md

 #update the source
 source ~/.bashrc    # I run bash, so I refresh the bashrc file.
 If you use some other shell, find out what you need to do
 ```

+Now you can type `synfo` like you would any other command.
+Enjoy! :)